protobeard/madagascar_vanilla/README.md

 * Toxic Fallout Immune Toxipotatos: seems on brand.
 * Toxic Fallout Immune Devilstrand: it takes so long to grow already.
 * Hydroponic Devilstrand: allow devilstrand to be grown in hydroponics.
+* Adjust Gauranlen Pruning speed: I always feel like this is just too much work.

 ## Balance